 Police said Davis pointed a revolver at a group of students, forcing them to hand over their iPods.
 Officers Murray Hoyle and Nolan Chan recovered the weapon and three music players during the arrest.
 Davis tried to hide the weapon, but dropped it into a rubber container, police said.

-Flint said the district would conduct a threat assessment of the
+Flint said the district would conduct a threat assessment of the school and its entrances, as is the protocol following such a security breach, and that a letter would be sent to parents.

 "We're very pleased with the way the security personnel responded," he said.
 "Their actions were critical to apprehending the suspects."